honeycombio/opentelemetry-collector-symbolicator/README.md

 # OpenTelemetry Collector Symbolicator Processor

 An open telemetry collector processor that will symbolicate JavaScript stack traces using source maps.
+This is compatible with [v0.12.0](https://github.com/honeycombio/honeycomb-opentelemetry-web/releases/tag/honeycomb-opentelemetry-web-v0.12.0) and onwards of the Honeycomb OpenTelemetry web SDK.

 ## Requirements